By Ken Starks, NMLS #173595 · Last reviewed: February 2026

 - Manufactured homes eligible with permanent foundation

-How the FHA Loan Process Works (From Someone Who's Done Thousands)
+How the FHA Loan Process Works

 FHA Costs: Mortgage Insurance Explained Honestly

-FHA has two types of mortgage insurance: an upfront premium (UFMIP) and an annual premium (MIP) that's paid monthly.
-Both exist because the FHA insurance fund needs to stay solvent to continue backing these loans.
+This is the part of FHA that generates the most questions — and the most misinformation.
+FHA has two types of mortgage insurance: an upfront premium (UFMIP) and an annual premium (MIP) paid monthly.
+Both exist because the FHA insurance fund needs to stay solvent to keep backing these loans.
 It's the cost of the program's flexibility.

 Upfront Mortgage Insurance Premium (UFMIP)